List of tunnels in Iceland

 There are 14 open road tunnels in Iceland in the Icelandic road system.
 Additionally, there is one road tunnel only for use by a silicon plant in Húsavík.
-Tunnels in Iceland are usually built under mountains to prevent winter isolation of remote communities which would otherwise have to depend on high roads that are often closed due to snow, to shorten distance between communities, and to increase road safety by bypassing dangerous stretches of road.
+Tunnels in Iceland are mostly built under mountains to prevent winter isolation of remote communities which would otherwise have to depend on high roads that are often closed due to snow, to shorten distance between communities, and to increase road safety by bypassing dangerous stretches of road.
 A tunnel under a fjord, the Hvalfjörður Tunnel, is among the longest underwater road tunnels in the world, and goes as deep as 165 m below sea level.

 Tunneling is a relatively recent trend in Icelandic road infrastructure.
 It started off slowly and was at first only used in extreme circumstances, such as under Arnardalshamar in 1948.
 The first tunnel of significant length was opened in 1967 and provided the northern town of Siglufjörður with its first year-round road link to the rest of the country.
-The second tunnel, opened in 1977, replaced a difficult road over the mountain pass Oddsskarð in eastern Iceland, which could only be used during the short summer and was the only road link to the town of Neskaupstaður.
+The second tunnel, opened in 1977, replaced a difficult road over the Oddskarð mountain pass in eastern Iceland, which could only be used during the short summer and was the only road link to the town of Neskaupstaður.
 The third tunnel was opened in 1992 and replaced a very hazardous mountainside road to the northern town of Ólafsfjörður.
-All three of these tunnels were built as a single lane with widenings at regular intervals, where vehicles coming from opposite directions can pass.
+All three of these tunnels were built as a single lane with passing places at regular intervals.
 As improved engineering methods made tunneling cheaper and Iceland became more prosperous in the 1990s, tunnels became viable options for places where they had not been considered before.
 In 1996 the Vestfjarðagöng tunnel opened in the Westfjords region; it ended the winter isolation of three villages by linking them to the town of Ísafjörður.
 This tunnel was the last one built with single-lane segments.